Places that Help: Federal

 *CA & WA ONLY* Family Violence Appellate Project ("FVAP")

-FVAP appeals California family law, civil, guardianship, and Hague Convention cases on behalf of survivors of domestic violence.
+FVAP appeals California and Washington family law, civil, guardianship, and Hague Convention cases on behalf of survivors of domestic violence.
 They prioritize cases in which children are placed in dangerous situations by court orders regarding custody or unsupervised visitation.
 They will work with survivors of abuse who are either appellants or respondents and where the survivor does not have the funds to hire an appellate attorney.
 Please note that the order to be appealed must be less than 60 days old and they do not handle criminal or juvenile dependency cases.